tianjyang/dottydots/docs/readme.md

 ## Background
 Dotty Dots is a game with a simple goal: eat your neighbors until you are the sole circle remaining in the world.
 Users control a character and traverse a 2D environment, eating smaller circles (or colliding their character into them) while avoiding larger circles.
 There are four rules to the game:

 1. Eat smaller circles
 1. Don't get eaten by larger circles
 1. Small circles will avoid your character
 1. Large circles will charge at your character

 ## Functionality
-While playing Dotty Dots, players will have the option to:
+Dotty Dots will have functionality to:

 1. Control a character with the W A S and D keys
-1. Press the spacebar key to activate an emergency lifesaving measure
+1. Detect collisions between the character, other dots, and the edge of the canvas
+1. Vector math to calculate trajectorys of characters
+1. Ability of other characters to either charge or flee from the character

 ## Wireframes
 This app will consist of a single screen which contains a title, a HTML canvas element, and links to an about modal, my linkedin profile, and my github account.